Love Is a Many-Splintered Thing

 "Love is a Many-Splintered Thing" is the twelfth episode of the twenty-fourth season of the American animated television series The Simpsons.
+The episode was directed by Mike Frank Polcino and written by Tim Long.
 It originally aired on the Fox network in the United States on February 10, 2013, as a Valentine's Day themed episode, the name being a take on Love Is a Many-Splendored Thing.

-This episode was dedicated to Elizabeth Taylor, who voiced Maggie Simpson in the season four episode "Lisa's First Word" and appeared as herself in "Krusty Gets Kancelled" from the same season.
+In this episode, Mary Spuckler returns and begins a relationship with Bart, but he begins to neglect her.
+Benedict Cumberbatch and Zooey Deschanel guest starred.
+Journalist Robert A. Caro and musician Max Weinberg appeared as themselves.
+The episode received negative reviews.

 Plot

 Narrating the episode, Bart looks back upon his failures with girls, particularly Mary Spuckler.
-At Springfield Elementary School, Bart realizes that Mary has returned to Springfield and has been welcomed back to her family after the events of "Moonshine River".
+At Springfield Elementary School, Bart realizes that Mary has returned to Springfield and has been welcomed back to her family after the events of "Moonshine River."
 Though they pursue a relationship, Bart fails to pay enough attention to Mary and is instead focused on video games (and other things).
 Despite Lisa's warnings, Bart continues to take Mary for granted until she tells him that they should take a break.
 Bart recognizes the expression as a warning sign for a potential breakup.
 Additionally, she starts showing interest in a prosperous boy from Brazil.
 Eventually, it becomes clear to Bart that Mary has broken up with him after she sings a breakup song to him over the phone.

 During an argument between Homer and Marge, Bart takes Homer's side, arguing that men cannot be expected to understand women when women never come out and say what they are thinking.
 In response, Marge tells Homer exactly what she thinks of him, leading to both Bart and Homer being kicked out of the house.
 The two promptly settle into Brokewood Apartments, an apartment for failed husbands who were kicked out by their wives.
 Bart and Homer initially become accustomed to their new situation, but the two, along with all of the other husbands, soon realize that they have to win their loves back, which they learn to do by watching British rom-com movies.
 Taking this into play, Bart, Homer, and the husbands invite Mary, Marge, and the other wives over to the apartment and sing to the tune of The Ode to Joy.
 It wins the hearts of every woman except for Mary, who has started dating the Brazilian boy.
-The episode ends with Lisa informing Bart that love is our only defense against the abyss, and afterward, Bart visits a social media site, where he sees Mary's relationship status change from "Married" to "Single", and he sends a message to her reading, "I miss you."
+The episode ends with Lisa informing Bart that love is our only defense against the abyss, and afterward, Bart visits a social media site, where he sees Mary's relationship status change from "Married" to "Single," and he sends a message to her reading, "I miss you."
 In a post-credits scene, he receives a video call from Mary (newly widowed).